fwang2000/Vertigo/README.md

 * createTileShadow - creating the shadows under the tiles for parallax effect (moves slower/faster when nearer/further from the player)
 * createFire - creating fire (main character will pick up and have interaction with different object)
 * createObject - creating objects (objects will block main character to move and have interaction with fire)
+* createEnemy - creating the enemy AI
+* createLight - creating a point light

 world_system.cpp:
 * step - Update our game world